Changelog

 New Features

-• Adopted AGENTS.md standard (replacing TESSL.md) for unified AI agent configuration across your development workflow.
+• Adopted AGENTS.mdarrow-up-right standard (replacing TESSL.md) for unified AI agent configuration across your development workflow.

 • Improved Dependency Handling